Directed polymers in a random environment: a review of the phase transitions: Weak and strong disorder

 where the convergence is in probability and $\cN_d$ is a multivariate normal variable on $\bbR^d$ with covariance matrix $\frac{1}{d} \sfI$.
 Moreover, if $\beta<\beta_2$ the above convergence is a.s. \end{theorem} The a.s. convergence in the $L^2$ regime is the original result of Bolthausen \cite{B89}, while the extension of the central limit behaviour in the whole weak disorder regime (even if we do not know $\beta_c$ itself) was proved by Comets-Yoshida \cite{CY06}.
-A question that still remains open is \begin{question} Does an a.s. central limit theorem hold in the whole weak disorder regime ? \end{question} Let us comment on the existence of a strong disorder regime and a formulation to localisation.
+An extension to an a.s. central limit theorem in the whole weak disorder regime for a Brownian disorder has been proved by Junk in \cite{J23b}.

+Let us comment on the existence of a strong disorder regime and a formulation of localisation.
 We have \begin{theorem} In dimensions $d=1,2$ strong disorder takes place for all $\beta>0$, that is $\beta_c=0$.
 Moreover, strong disorder takes place also in $d\geq 3$, if $\beta$ is large enough so that $\beta\lambda'(\beta)-\lambda(\beta)>\log (2 d)$. \end{theorem} This result was proved in \cite{CH02, CSY03} (see also \cite{CSY04}).
 We will refer there for the details of the proof.
 Here we will give a sketch of the main points.
 In particular we want to highlight the estimates on fractional moments - an approach that has, more recently, been developed significantly and has been very fruitful.
-The fully developed fractional moment method will be detailed in Section \ref{sec:frac} \begin{proof}[Proof (main points) of Theorem \ref{thm:SD}] A first main point is to establish the existence of numbers $\alpha_n$ diverging to infinity fast enough such that
+The fully developed fractional moment method will be detailed in Section \ref{sec:frac}.
+Before getting to the sketch of the proof of the above theorem, let us comment that the set of $\beta$ such that $\beta\lambda'(\beta)-\lambda(\beta)>\log (2d)$ is empty when the disorder $\omega$ has finite support and gives mass $p$ to the right boundary of its support such that $\log\frac{1}{p}<\log (2d)$. \begin{proof}[Proof (main points) of Theorem \ref{thm:SD}] A first main point is to establish the existence of numbers $\alpha_n$ diverging to infinity such that

 for some fractional power $\gamma\in (0,1)$.
-The fact that $W_n^\beta\to 0$ then follows from an application of Borel-Cantelli.
+This would imply that $W_n$ converges to zero in probability and since we know that $W_n$ converges a.s., the a.s. convergence to $0$ follows.
 The second main point is then to estimate the fractional moments to obtain the above limiting behaviour.
 The use of fractional moment will become a recurring theme in these notes.